ComputationalGenomics/SimRA/fwdSimRa/Readme.md

 ```
 This will generate 4 files for m = {20, 40, 80, 120}

-If you want to vary different m's, please edit the header of the MainSSimRA.cpp file with the corresponding values of extant units(m).
+If you want to vary different m's, please edit the header of the fwdSSimRA.cpp file with the corresponding values of extant units(m).

 # Contributing